Hyurl/whatstpl/README.md

 - `Template.compileFile(filename: string, encoding?: string): Promise<Renderer>`
 - `Template.compileFile(filename: string, options: CompileOption): Promise<Renderer>`
     Static version to compile a given file.
+- `Template.register(filename: string, tpl: string): Promise<Renderer>`
+    Registers the given template string as a template, and set a temporary filename for importing usage.
+This function usually used in browser, though WhatsTPL allows you import remote templates via Ajax, but it will take time to download those files, so register some common components in the program can help.

 ### Example